 - Revenue prediction

 A D&A culture is imperative, and not just helpful, for organizations.
-Developing a strong D&A culture begins with the C-Suite and their foundational understanding of the opportunities of digital analytics.
+Developing a strong D&A culture begins with foundational understanding of the opportunities of digital analytics and integrating digital analytics for CEO’s, CMO’s and CTO’s.
 With its advanced and real-time data reporting, companies can focus on user engagement resulting in higher revenue, sound technology investment and happier staff and customers.